livechat/livechat-public-docs/site/content/js-api/methods.md

 LC_API.set_visitor_name('John Doe');
 ```

-Sets current visitor name which is used in chat and as default value in forms where `name` field appears.
+Sets current visitor name which is used in chat, Agent App Customers section and as default value in forms where `name` field appears.

 ## Set visitor email